-Welding connections must fulfill highest requirements in automobile manufacturing and transportation.
+Welding connections must fulfil highest requirements in automobile manufacturing and transportation.
 Depending on the area of application, the focus is on fatigue duration, safety and appearance.
-Thick sheets are used for chassis frames, thin sheets and aluminum for lightweight construction body parts, high-strength and distortion-free steels for passenger compartments.
-ABICOR BINZEL offers vehicle manufacturers and their suppliers the complete range of joining technology solutions for manual, partially mechanized and automated welding processes.
+Thick sheets are used for chassis frames, thin sheets and aluminium for lightweight construction body parts, high-strength and distortion-free steels for passenger compartments.
+ABICOR BINZEL offers vehicle manufacturers and their suppliers the complete range of joining technology solutions for manual, partially mechanised and automated welding processes.

 Today, car bodies made of galvanised steel are often laser-soldered.

 Lightweight materials such as aluminium and corrosion-resistant steels are used in components for passenger car bodies, motorcycle frames, wheel rims, seats and exhaust systems.
 These are often welded in the TIG procedure with low heat input.
 This ensures a very good seam quality and smooth seam optics.
 Elaborate reworking before painting can be omitted.
 In the case of particularly thin sheets, plasma welding is often referred to or soldered.
 Mobile cranes are manufactured using the lightweight construction procedure.
 In this case the yield strength of the material must not be changed by welding.